CoVar: Confidence-Variance-Guided Pseudo-Label Selection for Semi-Supervised Learning

-To validate the versatility and effectiveness of the proposed framework, we evaluated it on two representative semi-supervised tasks: semantic segmentation and image classification.
-For semantic segmentation, we adopt UniMatch as the base framework and augment it with CoVar, while for image classification we build on SimPLE and equip it with the CoVar.
-For each setting, we compared against the corresponding baseline under multiple label partitions to assess performance changes in a broad and robust manner.
+To validate the versatility and effectiveness of the proposed framework, we evaluate it on two representative semi-supervised tasks: semantic segmentation and image classification.
+For semantic segmentation, we integrate CoVar into the UniMatch pipeline under ResNet-101 and additionally test it in the DINOv2-B setting of UniMatch~V2; for image classification, we build on SimPLE and insert CoVar before the unsupervised and pairwise losses.
+For each setting, we compare against the corresponding baseline under multiple label partitions to assess performance changes across label-scarce regimes.

-\textbf{Semi-Supervised Semantic Segmentation:} On both the original and augmented PASCAL VOC 2012 and Cityscapes benchmarks, CoVar yields consistent mIoU gains over strong baselines across all label ratios (Table~\ref{tab:2}, \ref{tab:3}).
-On VOC 321$\times$321 (1/16 split), it improves ST++ / UniMatch / CorrMatch / CSL by +3.7 / +1.7 / +0.6 / +0.4 mIoU and still surpasses CorrMatch (+1.0) and CSL (+0.3) at 1/4; at 513$\times$513, CoVar reaches 79.2-80.4 mIoU with ResNet-101 and 86.6 / 89.1 / 89.9 mIoU (1/16 / 1/8 / 1/4) with DINOv2-B, exceeding UniMatch V2 by +1.3 / +1.2 / +1.1.
-Under the U2PL protocol, CoVar (81.7) marginally outperforms CSL (81.6), indicating that as representational quality improves, the adaptive coupling of maximum confidence and residual-class variance continues to provide additive regularization.

-On Cityscapes (Table. \ref{tab:3}), gains are most pronounced in low-label regimes: with DINOv2-B, CoVar improves over UniMatch V2 by +1.1 / +1.1 / +1.5 / +1.2 mIoU at 1/16 / 1/8 / 1/4 / 1/2.
-Comparing ResNet-101 vs. DINOv2-B shows backbone strength lifts the performance floor but does not eliminate CoVar's margin, evidencing that joint MC-RCV screening suppresses overconfident majority-class drift and long-tail bias even in high-quality feature spaces.
-Across ResNet-101, CLIP-B, MiT-B5, and DINOv2-B, CoVar's absolute improvements remain stable in the mid-high accuracy band and shift from broad confidence filtering to fine-grained residual distribution calibration when the backbone is very strong.